 Every time she would send me a new page I would gasp in excitement as our collaboration was creating something magical.

 4. Formatting the book

 Now most people would read this and ask why formatting?
 It’s not that great.
-In fact, it is totally the opposite.
+In fact, it's totally the opposite!
 Your story is finally in the stage where everything is coming together.

 Even though this process took some time, and I went through two formatters who weren’t the best at it; I did finally find someone who shared the same vision.
 Seeing the words dance across the page really cemented the experience for me.

 5. Final touches

 Last, but certainly not least, are the final touches.
 To me, this includes getting the copyrights (not necessary but something I personally wanted to get) and getting the ISBN for the printed copy of the book.
 These final touches made the book seem real… because it is!

 When the copyrights went public I actually received two calls from legit publishers about my book.

 I won’t be working with them since I'm going the self-publishing route, but it's still exciting to see people wanting to be involved with my story.

 Even though I've only listed 5 “firsts” I'm sure there will be more as time goes on.
 It’s really only the beginning and I can’t wait to see what the next few months will bring.